 Pic above by @MamaDoolittle

 Red Sex Links can be sexed at day of hatch and the males and females are a completely different color even as they develop later into maturity.
 As baby chicks, the males are more white while the females are red.
-The Red Sex Link is very popular and well known chicken kept by a lot of chicken owners and and were purposely bred for high egg production.
-According to a lot of our Backyard Chicken members, Red Sex links are lucky to even live past 2 to 3 years because of their high egg production and large eggs causes problems such as prolapse of the uterus or egg bound.
+The Red Sex Link is very popular and well known chicken kept by a lot of chicken owners and and were purposely bred for high egg production laying 300+ eggs per year.
+According to a lot of our Backyard Chicken members, Red Sex links are lucky to even live past 2 to 3 years because of their high egg production and large eggs causes problems such as prolapse oviduct or egg bound.
 This also causes a calcium deficiency which is why they lay soft shelled eggs later in life.
 Red Sex Links also come in to maturity earlier than other chicken breeds which could be another probable cause of these chickens being short lived.

 Red Sex Link chicks showing the comparison of color in the males and females.